 In a measuring cup, make calcium water by stirring the calcium powder into the water.
 (You will only be using a small amount of this mixture in the recipe.)

 Add 2 teaspoons of the calcium water to the strawberries and stir well.

 Bring the fruit and calcium water to a boil over high heat.
-Add the sugar and pectin and stir constantly for 1 - 2 minutes until the pectin and sugar completely dissolve.
+Add the sugar and pectin mixture and stir constantly for 1 to 2 minutes until the pectin and sugar completely dissolve.

-Once processed and sealed the jam will keep, unopened, for 1 year.
-Once opened (or if unsealed), low sugar strawberry jam should be stored in the refrigerator where it will keep for 3 - 4 weeks.
+Once processed and sealed, the jam will keep, unopened, for 1 year.
+Once opened (or if unsealed), low sugar strawberry jam should be stored in the refrigerator where it will keep for 3 to 4 weeks.